 Civitas Resources, Inc. (CIVI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, June 4, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Civitas Resources, Inc. ("Civitas" or the "Company") (NYSE: CIVI ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, June 10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Civitas Resources, Inc. ("Civitas" or the "Company") (NYSE: CIVI ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CIVITAS RESOURCES, INC. (CIVI), CLICK HERE BEFORE JULY 1, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR CIVITAS INVESTMENTS, CLICK HERE BEFORE JULY 1, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?